wp-plugins/schreikasten/readme.txt

 7. Tracking system to read comments from one user.

 == Changelog ==

+= 0.11.13 =
+* Time formated to looks like the general configuration.
+* Modified the CSS to fit better in general themes.
+* Solved a bug with the charset in database.
+* First release with Arzeibajan translation.

 = 0.11.12 =
 * Solved a bug in the plugin configuration form.